railsgirls/guides.railsgirls.com/_pages/ruby-intro.md

 Create a new file on your laptop–anywhere will do for now, just remember where–and name it `app.rb`.
 The `.rb` extension tells you, your (future) team and the computer what kind of file it is: a Ruby program.

 In this `app.rb` file you can write Ruby code.
 Open the file in your Text Editor.
-Start by copying in this small example:
+Start by copying in this small example below to the new file and save the file.

 {% highlight ruby %}
 puts "Hello world!"
 {% endhighlight %}

 This app `puts` something.
 That means it will print something to the Terminal.
-In this case the text "Hello world!"
+In this case the text "Hello world!".
+Text values are indicated with double quotes (`"`) or single quotes (`'`) surrounding it.

 In the Terminal app you can run this app with the following command: